d12frosted/elpa-mirror/gnu/activities-readme.txt

   │   :init
   │   (activities-mode)
   │   (activities-tabs-mode)
+  │   ;; Prevent `edebug' default bindings from interfering.
-  │
+  │   (setq edebug-inhibit-emacs-lisp-mode-bindings t) │
   │   :bind
-  │   (("C-x C-a n" . activities-new)
+  │   (("C-x C-a C-n" . activities-new)
-  │    ("C-x C-a g" . activities-revert)
-  │    ("C-x C-a s" . activities-suspend)
-  │    ("C-x C-a C-k" . activities-kill)    ; Alias for `-suspend' │    ("C-x C-a a" . activities-resume)
-  │    ;; For convenience, we also bind `activities-resume' to "C-x C-a │    ;; C-a", so the user need not lift the Control key.
+  │    ;; As resuming is expected to be one of the most commonly used │    ;; commands, this binding is one of the easiest to press.
   │    ("C-x C-a C-a" . activities-resume)
+  │    ("C-x C-a C-s" . activities-suspend)
+  │    ("C-x C-a C-k" . activities-kill)
+  │    ;; This binding mirrors, e.g. "C-x t RET".
   │    ("C-x C-a RET" . activities-switch)
+  │    ("C-x C-a g" . activities-revert)
   │    ("C-x C-a l" . activities-list)))
   └────